 Wine may hold a special place within the heart of Hungarians, but several fledgling microbreweries are working to give it a run for its title by producing craft beers that may change local preferences. Élesztő and Jónás Craft Beer House, brewpubs located in District 9, are both inviting place to sample (largely Hungarian) craft beers served on draft.

 If you're looking for something of a stronger vein, give Unicum a try.
 Typically drunk as a digestif or apéritif, Unicum is a herbal liquor made from a secret formula containing more than forty types of herbs.
 Initially prepared for the Habsburg Emperor in an effort to aid his digestive problems, the company was created in 1790.
-Presently the company is again owned by ancestors of the original founders (the Zwack family) after a tumultuous ownership history during communism.
-There is a Zwack Museum and the Unicum production plant in Budapest if you are interested in visiting.
-You can read more about the family’s fascinating history here.
+Presently the company is again owned by descendants of the original founders (the Zwack family) after a tumultuous ownership history during communism.
+To learn more about the storied family business, see the production plant, and taste Unicum, visit the Zwack Museum not far from the city center.

-The other national drink in Hungary (aside from Unicum) is pálinka.
+Aside from Unicum, the other national drink in Hungary is pálinka.
 A fruit brandy made from plum, apricot, pear, or cherry, pálinka production dates back to the Middle Ages.
 First time users beware, this concoction can knock you off your feet before you know it, particularly home-made varieties.

 For an immersion into the local drinking crowd, visit one of the "borozó" (winery) or "eszpresszó" establishments in the city.
 These are no-frills, often grungy wine bars remaining from communist-era Budapest (eszpresszó, serving coffee too, is a notch above borozó).

 As you can imagine, they serve much different kinds of wines than the trendy wine bars, but they are worth experiencing for their unique ambiance and local crowds.
 For the best experience, visit Bambi Eszpresszó, Wichmann or Villányi Borozó.